poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 // Disambiguation version
 some_point.strange_operation(twos(_:_:))
 some_point.strange_operation(twos(x:_:))
+some_point.strange_operation(closure(add:other:))

-// No need for disambiguation here, only one `closure` exists some_point.strange_operation(closure)
+// No need for disambiguation for `closure` though, its name is not duplicated anywhere in the scope some_point.strange_operation(closure)
 ```